gitlabhq/gitlabhq/doc/release/monthly.md

 ```

 This will create correct version and tag and push to all CE, EE and CI remotes.

+1. bump version in the stable branch
+1. create annotated tag
+1. push the stable branch and the annotated tag to the public repositories
+>>>>>>> Version 7.5.0.rc1

 Update [installation.md](/doc/install/installation.md) to the newest version in master.